Menu

 “When you’re chatting on an isolated track or at a hut in the mountains, you hear what you don’t hear in meeting rooms, and you get a sense of staff, students’ and graduates’ perspectives.
 I also like to have walking meetings at work whenever I can.”

 Professor Sinha’s father is a retired civil engineer who taught him university-level maths while he was still at primary school so it was almost a given that he would study engineering himself.
-He gained a Doctor of Engineering from the University of Pretoria and has specialised in microelectronics research for 5G and 6G telecommunications.
+He gained a Doctorate of Engineering from the University of Pretoria and has specialised in microelectronics research for 5G and 6G telecommunications.

 Initially he was interested in engineering as a way to solve technology problems, he says.
 Now he thinks more about harnessing technology in ways that advance sustainability and inclusiveness.
 For example, he is interested in how 5G and 6G technology (expected to roll out in 2030) can be delivered effectively in countries that cannot afford advanced infrastructure.